Azhaggiye Thee

 Azhaggiye Thee (Tamil: அழகிய தீ) is a 2019 Malaysian Tamil-language drama film.
-It tells the story of a young lady from rural estate who moves to Kuala Lumpur in hopes of better living, but has to goes through financial hard times and family problems.
+It tells the true story of a young lady from rural estate who moves to Kuala Lumpur in hopes of better living, but has to go through financial hard times and family problems.
 It is released on 27 June 2019 in Malaysia.

 Synopsis

 Ananthi (Latha), is a 20-year-old girl living in the estates of Slim River, Perak.
 She is the youngest of three siblings and the family is poor.
-After suffering tragic loss, she moves to Kuala Lumpur in hopes for a better living.
+When she was born, her brother, Selvam despised her who thinks she was misfortune to her family.
+After suffering tragic loss of her parents due to car accident while searching for a groom for Ananthi for, she moves to Kuala Lumpur in hopes for a better living.
 She received support and makes new friends, including Bala (Saresh D7) and just when things starts to turn good, financial and family problems soon arises.
-It is based on true events.